 In addition to the specific funeral costs, funeral plots are costly.
 Cemeteries are often separate from funeral homes.
 Costs vary widely depending on location.
 An average plot costs $1000 - $4,000.
 However, in large metropolitan areas such as Chicago and San Francisco, costs are likely to be higher.

 Upright headstones usually cost between $2000-$5,000.
 Markers, which lie flat on the ground cost around $1,000.
-Many families are able to save money by buying headstones or grave markers from third party retailers.
+Many families can save money by buying headstones or grave markers from third party retailers.

 For a traditional funeral, caskets often run from $2,000-$5,000.
 Some may cost $10,000 or more.